Guidelines & Format

 - Teams of three students from each school will participate in the Undergraduate Stock Pitch Challenge.
 At least one member of the team must be a woman.

-- One week prior to the challenge, teams will receive their two stock assignments, consisting of one common stock in the first round and a choice of four stocks within an industry.
+- One week prior to the challenge, teams will receive their two stock assignments, consisting of one common stock and a choice of four stocks within an industry.
 Teams are narrowed down to four finalists on the basis of their first round presentations.

 - Teams have one week to prepare their investment recommendations (buy or sell/short) and presentations.
 For sell recommendations, teams will need to clarify whether it is a sell assuming one is holding the position or a short sale recommendation.